 Jesus said Judas’s betrayal was a fulfillment of what the scriptures said about the one who shared someone’s bread turning against him.
 But again, the passage he’s quoting out of context here is from Psalms, and it’s not a prediction about someone in the future, but David describing his own current situation.

-The book of Hebrews quotes a badly written psalm that can’t decide who it’s addressed to, which states that God or a king or whoever is righteous and has been anointed by God and his throne will last forever.
+The book of Hebrews quotes a badly written psalm that can’t decide who it’s addressed to, which states that God or a king or whoever it’s talking about is righteous and has been anointed by God and his throne will last forever.
 Hebrews claims that that passage is about “the Son”, but whoever it’s about, it doesn’t appear to be a prediction (besides the part about the throne lasting forever, which is not something that has been or can be confirmed to be true).
 If it’s about a king, it’s about the one who was king at the time.

 The gospel of John suggests that Jesus’s temple tantrum was a fulfillment of a scripture about being consumed by zeal for God’s house.
 Paul thinks that passage has something to do with Jesus too.
 But once again, the quoted passage from Psalms is just David describing his own current situation.
 (John misquotes it to make it sound more like a prediction.)